ArasLabs/workflow-timeline/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to login to Aras and check out the identity map.
+You are now ready to log in to Aras and check out the identity map.

 ## Usage